KeyBridge/lib-jose/readme.md

+# lib-jose

-# JOSE - JSON Object Signing and Encryption
+## JSON Object Signing and Encryption

+A clean-room implementation of the JSON Object Signing  Encryption (JOSE) specifications, in Java.

-JOSE is a framework intended to provide a method to securely transfer claims (such as authorization information) between parties.
+_JOSE_ is a framework intended to provide a method to securely transfer claims (such as authorization information) between parties.
 The JOSE framework provides a collection of specifications to serve this purpose.

 The standard provides a general approach to signing and encryption of any content, not necessarily in JSON.
-However, it is deliberately built on JSON and base64url to be easily usable in web applications.
+However, it is deliberately built on JSON and _base64url_ to be easily usable in web applications.
 Also, while being used in OpenID Connect, it can be used as a building block in other protocols.

-It consists of several RFCs:
+_JOSE_ consists of several RFCs:

  * [7515 JWS](./doc/rfc7515.pdf)    JSON Web Signature, describes producing and handling signed messages
  * [7516 JWE](./doc/rfc7516.pdf)    JSON Web Encryption, describes producting and handling encrypted messages